 - Offer a broad range of support Home & Community-Based Services to more than 34,000 Minnesotans living with disabilities.
 People served include those who live in their own homes, in adult foster care settings, and in other community settings.

-- Our members support people with developmental, physical, and intellectual disabilities, as well as brain injury, autism, mental health needs, and more.
+- Support people with developmental, physical, and intellectual disabilities, as well as brain injury, autism, mental health needs, and more.

-- People served by ARRM Members include individuals who are supported through Intermediate Care Facilities for Developmental Disabilities (ICF/DD), the Developmental Disabilities (DD) Waiver, Brain Injury (BI) Waiver, Community Alternative for Disabled Individuals (CADI) Waiver, and Community Alternative Care (CAC) Waiver.
+- Support people through Intermediate Care Facilities for Developmental Disabilities (ICF/DD), the Developmental Disabilities (DD) Waiver, Brain Injury (BI) Waiver, Community Alternative for Disabled Individuals (CADI) Waiver, and Community Alternative Care (CAC) Waiver.

-- ARRM members also provide Semi Independent Living Services (SILS) and other community-based services.
+- Provide Semi Independent Living Services (SILS) and other community-based services.

 - Collectively employ 27,000 staff in Minnesota.